• Skip to primary navigation

 We all have things that we own and only use occasionally.
 When you have a need, have you considered simply asking to borrow what you need from someone in your circle of family and friends?
 You can even formalize the process and create a sort of “Borrowing Club.”
 This would be a great way to not only save money but help others save money as well.

-Borrowing is great option for things like large tools.
-We all tend to own special purpose tools that we only use once in a while.
+Borrowing is a great option for things like large tools.
+We all tend to own special-purpose tools that we only use once in a while.
 For example, if you pressure wash your house just once a year, do you really need to own a pressure washer?
 Chances are, you know someone who has what you’re looking for and would be willing to help if they knew you had a need.
 Ask!
 It’s not that hard.
 And it could save you a ton of money and easily improve your cash flow.

 6. “Can I get it at a discount?”